The Mombasa Marine National Park and Reserve is a marine park and national reserve located in Mombasa, Kenya.

 It was so nice to see, so soon upon my arrival, that Malindi’s beach was still as beautiful and as charming as I remembered it.

-After a short stint at the beach, those who’d volunteered to make dinner went ahead to do so, while I went off to catch some shut-eye (can you tell I was tired all day?).
+After a short stint at the beach, those who’d volunteered to make dinner went ahead to do so.
+I went off to catch some shut-eye.

 Although I lay down for a while, I didn’t get any sleep because the mosquitoes wouldn’t let up for even a minute!